 A flexible approach, an open mind, and a belief that everyone has the ability – with the right support – to find their way through those life challenges that can see us thrown off balance.
 These are at the heart of what I bring to counselling, supported by academic research, ongoing professional training, and strict compliance with the ethical framework demanded by the BACP*.

-I trained in what is known as the person-centred approach (a degree course at the University of Essex) and I have subsequently added cognitive behavioural therapy and attachment focus therapy, along with training in specific issues, to my skills.
+I trained in what is known as the person-centred approach (a degree course accredited by the University of Essex) and I have subsequently added cognitive behavioural therapy and attachment focus therapy, along with training in specific issues, to my skills.
 I have extensive experience with problems faced by adolescents – anger and depression, self-harm, bullying and the general pressures of modern life for the young – and help provide tools for growth and development that empowers and educates.
 I also cover major issues faced by adults: Anxiety (GAD and Social), Depression, financial or work strains, personal and family relationships, bereavement and separation.
 Through additional LINK training with Barnardo's I am able to offer counselling to adults and young people who are currently or historically affected by adoption.
 This work is carried out though the Barnardo's organisation.

 I believe that, given the space, opportunity and appropriate attitudinal conditions, my clients can be guided in finding answers to psychological issues that oppress and hinder them.